Amec Foster Wheeler: Corruption

-On 1 July 2021, the Serious Fraud Office (SFO) entered into a Deferred Prosecution Agreement (DPA) with Amec Foster Wheeler Limited (AFWEL) relating to the use of corrupt agents in the oil and gas sector.
+On 1 July 2021, the Serious Fraud Office (SFO) entered into a Deferred Prosecution Agreement (DPA) with Amec Foster Wheeler relating to the use of corrupt agents in the oil and gas sector.
 The DPA, was approved by Lord Justice Edis, sitting at the Royal Courts of Justice.
-Under the terms of the DPA, AFWEL paid a financial penalty and costs amounting to £103m in the UK, which formed part of the US$177 million global settlement with UK, US and Brazilian authorities.
-The amounts paid by AFWEL in the UK include payment of the SFO’s costs of £3.4 million and payment of compensation to the people of Nigeria of £210,610.
+Under the terms of the DPA, AFW paid a financial penalty and costs amounting to £103m in the UK, which formed part of the US$177 million global settlement with UK, US and Brazilian authorities.
+The amounts paid by AFW in the UK include payment of the SFO’s costs of £3.4 million and payment of compensation to the people of Nigeria of £211,000.